Samsung Galaxy S Relay 4G: Processor and memory

 The Galaxy S Relay 4G features a 1.5 GHz dual-core Snapdragon S4 processor with an Adreno 225 GPU.
 Initially it was reported that the phone would have the older S3 chipset, and this was even printed on the box, but Samsung and T-Mobile have both confirmed that it will launch with the newer S4 chipset.

 The phone contains 1 GB RAM, 8 GB internal flash storage with approximately 5 GB available to the user, and supports up to a 32 GB MicroSD card.

 The Micro SD card slot, after Jelly Bean update, will support a 64 GB Micro SD card.

 Cameras

 The rear-facing camera has 5.0-megapixel resolution and includes the following features: 4x Digital Optical Zoom, Auto Focus, Multiple Shot Modes, Timer, Smile Shot, and Camcorder with 720p HD Recording.

 The front-facing camera has 1.3-megapixel resolution.

 Battery and power

-The phone includes an 1800mAh battery, providing theoretical talk time up to 10 hours, and standby time up to 13 days.
+The phone includes an 1800 mAh battery, providing theoretical talk time up to 10 hours, and standby time up to 13 days.
 It uses a Qualcomm PM8921 power management chip to handle battery charging.
 The phone supports Qualcomm's "Quick Charge 1.0" technology, and can draw up to 2 amps from some (but not all) 2-amp chargers.